smart-data-models/dataModel.Parking/OffStreetParking/doc/spec_ES.md

         model: https://schema.org/Text
         type: Property
     type:
-      description: 'It has to be OffStreetParking'
+      description: Property.
+It has to be OffStreetParking
       enum:
         - OffStreetParking
       type: string
       x-ngsi:
         type: Property
     unclassifiedSlots:
-      description: 'Unclassified vehicles or other vehicles parking spot availability status in parking site corresponding to this observation.'
+      description: 'Property.
+Model:''https://schema.org/Text.
+Unclassified vehicles or other vehicles parking spot availability status in parking site corresponding to this observation.'
       properties:
         availableSpotNumber:
           description: 'Property.
 Model:''https://schema.org/Number''.
 Number of parking spots available for use in the smart parking site corresponding to this observation.
 This must a positve number lower than or equal to the totalSpotNumber.'